fareezmir/flappyAI/README.md

 # flappyAI
-Implemented a AI Algorithm (NEAT) to beat a modified version of Flappy Bird with dynamically shifting pipes
+Implemented an AI Algorithm (NEAT) to beat a modified version of Flappy Bird with dynamically shifting pipes